 Their degrees are respected and recognized by employers all over the world.

-Indians who know how to talk to the French can obtain a scholarship from the French government to study in France.
+Indians who know how to talk to the French can obtain a French government scholarship to study in France.

 6. A world-opening and a language of the Internet

-French is one of the critical tongues on the internet.
-Thus, it will offer you the opportunity to view the world from an alternative point of view by communicating with millions of French speakers from across the globe.
+French is one of the critical tongues on the Internet.
+Thus, it will offer you the opportunity to view the world from an alternative perspective by communicating with millions of French speakers from across the globe.

 Fluency in French will help you get the news from the top international French media (TV5, France 24, Le Monde, and Radio France Internationale).

-Since plenty of relevant websites is in French and worldwide, Knowledge of French, therefore, offers you useful, extended, and additional access to information.
+Since plenty of relevant websites is in French and worldwide, Knowledge of French offers you useful, extended, and additional access to information.